Public Records

 1. Preserving America’s History, April 9th, will explain how the National Archives protects and preserves the documents and artifacts it holds.

-2. White House Ghosts: Presidents and Their Speechwriters, April 16th, will be presented by Robert Schlesinger (son of famed JFK speech writer Arthur Schlesinger, Jr.), and will discuss how the relationship between President’s Continue reading “Noontime Programs at the National Archives in April 2008” »
+2. White House Ghosts: Presidents and Their Speechwriters, April 16th, will be presented by Robert Schlesinger (son of famed JFK speech writer Arthur Schlesinger, Jr.), and will discuss how the relationship between President’s and their speechwriters can impact a presidency.

 Are You up to Date?
 By Paula Stuart-Warren, CG